Wanaiysha/Changing-nuclear-network-rate/Readme.md

    - **C. CHANGING THE KADONIS REACTION RATES**

-Refer to Kadonis.F90 and one could update the Kadonis table/data as needed.
-Some reactions have more than one database and only the latter one will be adopted in the calculation.
+Refer to Kadonis.F90 and one could update the NPDATA/MACS as needed.
+Some reactions have more than one database and only the 1st one will be adopted in the calculation.
 Be careful with the number of rows with the new table/data implementation.
+Note : FYI, 'O' means experimental data and '1' means theoretical date (For reference purpose only)

 **3. CUSTOM AD-HOC CHANGES**